Thomas Partey: Personal life

-Partey converted to Islam in March 2022, because of his Moroccan girlfriend, Sara Bella.
+Partey converted to Islam in March 2022.
+He said that his decision was influenced by his relationship with his Moroccan girlfriend, Sara Bella.
 In June 2022, it was reported that he had changed his first name to Yakubu as part of his religious conversion, while remaining Thomas Partey both legally and professionally; he said days later that he had changed his name back to Thomas.

-Partey was made a chief of the Manya Krobo people of the Eastern Region of Ghana in June 2022 by their paramount chief, Nene Sakite II, as a reward for captaining the team to 2022 FIFA World Cup qualification at the expense of rivals Nigeria.
+In June 2022, Partey was made a chief of the Manya Krobo people of the Eastern Region of Ghana by the paramount chief, Nene Sakite II, following Ghana's qualification for the 2022 FIFA World Cup.

 Legal issues

 In July 2025, Partey was charged with five counts of rape and one count of sexual assault, relating to alleged incidents involving three women between 2021 and 2022.
 He appeared at Westminster Magistrates' Court on 5 August 2025.
 Partey was the previously unnamed footballer who news reports had said had been arrested on suspicion of rape in July 2022.
 He was not named at this point due to legal reasons and continued to play for Arsenal while under investigation.
 However, he was named as the footballer under investigation on social media, was subject to jeers related to the investigation while playing, and MPs and women's groups called for his suspension from the club.

 The Metropolitan Police submitted an evidence file on Partey to the Crown Prosecution Service to assess possible criminal charges in January 2025.
-Arsenal faced criticism for how they handled the situation while Partey was under investigation.
+Arsenal's handling of the case while Partey was under investigation was criticized by some commentators, politicians, and advocacy groups.
 In this period, they had continued to play him regularly despite being aware of the allegations and investigation.
 Furthermore, one of Partey's alleged victims contacted the club and said they did not show enough sympathy to her.
 Arsenal have stated that "The player's contract ended on June 30.
 Due to ongoing legal proceedings, the club is unable to comment on the case."
 With head coach Mikel Arteta stating he was "100 per cent" sure the club had followed all the correct processes around the arrest and investigation.

 Partey appeared at Southwark Crown Court on 17 September 2025, where he entered a plea of not guilty to the charges of rape.
 He was granted bail on the same conditions as before his appearance.
 A trial date of 2 November 2026 was set for the case to be heard at Southwark Crown Court.
+On 12 February 2026, Partey was charged with an additional two counts of rape against a new complainant.
+On 13 April 2026, Partey pleaded not guilty to the two counts at Southwark Crown Court.
+The judge ordered all seven counts to be heard together, and the trial date was likely to be pushed back to January 2027.

+On 8 April 2026, Partey was put under investigation by a judge in Andorra for allegations of illegal watch smuggling.